kasidmd34-sudo/Kasid-Shaikh/README.md

 ## 📌 Projects

-> These are real — not "coming soon."
-More being added every week.

 ### 🔬 *IPL Data Analysis*
 > A comprehensive exploratory data analysis (EDA) of Indian Premier League (IPL) match data using Python.
 This project uncovers patterns in team performance, player statistics, and match trends across all IPL seasons.
 >